Nonperturbative decay of bipartite discrete time crystals: Convergence of BP-iTNS results

-As dicussed in the main text and shown in Fig.~\ref{fig:DTC_order}(e), the lifetime of the prethermal DTC scales exponentially with $1/|\theta_x - \pi|$.
-To further illustrate the convergence of our results during the prethermal stage, we show in Fig.~\ref{fig:appendix_TNS}(b) the mean magnetization in the $N$-qubit system averaged over several numbers $t/\tau$ of Floquet cycles,
+As dicussed in the main text, the lifetime of the prethermal DTC scales exponentially with $1/|\theta_x - \pi|$.
+To illustrate the convergence of our results within a long prethermal stage, we show in Fig.~\ref{fig:appendix_TNS}(b) the mean magnetization in the $N$-qubit system averaged over several numbers $t/\tau$ of Floquet cycles,

-While the magnetization converges rapidly in the DTC regime $\theta_x \to \pi$, the thermalizing regime is characterized by a slow decay, consistent with the eventual disappearance of DTC order at long times.
-The field strength $\theta_x^{*}$ of the crossover between these regimes, indicated in Fig.~\ref{fig:DTC_order}(d), is inferred from the convergence in time of the finite entanglement scaling.
-As shown in Fig.~\ref{fig:appendix_TNS}(c), the slope of the extrapolation reaches a maximum in the intermediary regime, which converges to $\theta_x^{*}\approx 0.73$ with increasing number of Floquet cycles.
+The thermalizing regime is characterized by a persistent decay of magnetization consistent with the eventual disappearance of order at long times.
+By contrast, in the DTC regime $\theta_x \to \pi$, $\overline{Z}$ shows no significant decay, highlighting the persistence of DTC order over long time scales despite perturbations.
+The field strength $\theta_x^{*}$ of the crossover between these regimes, indicated in Fig.~2(d-e) in the main text, is inferred from the convergence in time of the finite entanglement scaling relation Eq.~(5) in the main text.
+The validity of this linear scaling in $1/\ln(\chi)$, illustrated by the inset of Fig.~2(d) of the main text, is shown in Fig.~\ref{fig:appendix_Entanglement}(a) for a wider range of $\theta_x$ in both the thermalizing and DTC regimes.
+As shown in Fig.~\ref{fig:appendix_Entanglement}(b), the extrapolation slope $\zeta(\theta_x)$ reaches a maximum in the intermediary regime, which converges to $\theta_x^{*}\approx 0.73$ with increasing number of Floquet cycles.